-Honestly, we do not recall what we mean by “depending on the number of fish caught”.
-Perhaps we added those words to cover off cases where no fish are caught.
-Whatever the case, we have removed the statement to minimize confusion.
+Our wording “depending on the number of fish caught” was unfortunately vague and in hindsight is not adding anything to the paperTherefore, we have removed the statement to minimize confusion.
 We have also clarified the sub-sampling sequence.
 Finally, we have yet to consider including correlation structure in the sampling process as we went about imposing correlation via the spatial correlation of age groups (i.e. age-specific clustering tends to result in sets with high intraclass correlation).
-We are open to learning more about other processes that may contribute to correlated samples.
+Correlation in the sampling procedure could be a future development for SimSurvey, but we feel at this time the package is sufficiently complex and we did not want to overwhelm users with too many options.

 L275 Table 1 on should be table 5